KornelWitkowski/Deep-Q-learning-with-PyTorch/README.md

 # Deep-Q-learning-with-PyTorch
-The repository will include several reinforcement learning algorithms for discrete and continuous action spaces like Dueling DQN, Categorical DQN, Double DQN, and Soft-Action Critic.
-All code is written in Pytorch, and I use the Gymnasium environments.
+The repository includes several reinforcement learning algorithms for discrete action spaces like Dueling DQN, Categorical DQN, Double DQN, and continuous: Soft-Action Critic and Deep Deterministic Gradient Policy.
+All models are trained with the use of PyTorch.
+Below are listed examples of episodes played by trained agents.
+The outcomes are decent but far from ideal and could be improved by tweaking parameters.

 ## CarRacing - Dueling DQN